indranilbhuin/zero/README.md

-# zero - Expense Tracker
+# zer0 - Expense Tracker

 Zero is a lightweight, open-source Android application designed to empower users to effortlessly manage their expenses while prioritizing privacy.
 With a minimalistic user interface, dark and light themes, and a commitment to keeping user data entirely on their devices, Zero ensures a seamless and secure expense tracking experience.